-Other potential problems include the fracturing of cast iron because of impact or casting flaws, and the distortion of wrought iron or mild steel following forcible closure of casements where there is paint build-up.
+If you have a home with metal windows, you may find that they need repair and maintenance to keep them in good condition.
+Potential problems include the fracturing of cast iron because of impact or casting flaws, and the distortion of wrought iron or mild steel following forcible closure of casements where there is paint build-up.
+Here's an expert guide to maintaining your metal windows.

 Light rust can be cleaned off manually or with power tools.
 More severely corroded windows frequently have to be taken to a workshop for treatment by a specialist.